Singapore amends laws on business trusts for better governance, transparency

 One new requirement is for unlisted business trusts to obtain and maintain information on their controllers, commonly known as beneficial owners.
 They will also have to provide such information to the Monetary Authority of Singapore (MAS) and other public agencies upon request.

-"These requirements will help to mitigate the risk of business vehicles being used for illicit purposes," said Tan.
-He was speaking on behalf of Senior Minister Tharman Shanmugaratnam, who is also the minister-in-charge of MAS.
+"These requirements will help to mitigate the risk of business vehicles being used for illicit purposes," said Mr Tan.
+He was speaking on behalf of Senior Minister Tharman Shanmugaratnam, who is also Minister-in-charge of MAS.

 Another change is that auditors of listed business trusts and their subsidiaries will have to seek MAS' consent if they wish to resign before the end of their term.

-This takes reference from the regulatory regime for Reits as both are managed by external managers, which entails risks such as potential conflicts of interest between the external manager and unitholders, said Tan.
-"Unitholders' ability to vote to remove the external manager is a fundamental safeguard against such a risk."
+This takes reference from the regulatory regime for Reits as both are managed by external managers, which entails risks such as potential conflicts of interest between the external manager and unit holders, said Mr Tan.
+"Unit holders' ability to vote to remove the external manager is a fundamental safeguard against such a risk."

-In the second reading debate on the bill, Workers' Party Member of Parliament Jamus Lim noted that of 18 registered business trusts, eight deal in real estate while another three arguably have their fortunes tied to real estate assets.
+In the second reading debate on the Bill, Workers' Party MP Jamus Lim noted that of 18 registered business trusts, eight deal in real estate while another three arguably have their fortunes tied to real estate assets.

+Business trusts are "not constrained in terms of the amount of leverage they are able to take on", said Professor Lim.
+"In contrast, Reits are only able to be geared up to 50 per cent."

 "The two regulatory regimes cannot, therefore, be equalised," Mr Tan said.
 "So what MAS has done is to draw the most appropriate provisions from both the Companies Act and the Reits regime to design a regulatory framework that addresses the needs of stakeholders in a business trust."

-"MAS will also regularly review the regulatory regime for business trusts and will make appropriate refinements to ensure the regime remains robust and also meet the market needs as and when required," he added.
+He added: "MAS will also regularly review the regulatory regime for business trusts and will make appropriate refinements to ensure the regime remains robust and also meet the market needs as and when required."
+THE BUSINESS TIMES